LGBTQ rights in Poland: Your Movement

-Your Movement supports LGBT rights, including same-sex marriage and civil unions.
-A prominent party member is gay activist, former member of the Sejm (2011–2014) and former Mayor of Słupsk (2014–2018) Robert Biedroń.
-He has been described as a young, rising political star in Poland, and is viewed as a frontrunner for the presidency.
-Former President Aleksander Kwasniewski has urged him to run for president in 2020.
-Opinion polls currently put him in third place, behind Andrzej Duda and Donald Tusk.
+Your Movement supported LGBT rights, including same-sex marriage and civil unions.
+A prominent party member was a gay activist, former member of the Sejm (2011–2014) and former Mayor of Słupsk (2014–2018) Robert Biedroń.

 Biedroń has spoken of significant societal change towards homosexuality and LGBT people.
 He had occasionally been publicly beaten on the streets and insulted, but said in 2018 that residents now smile and greet him.
 As a mayor, Biedroń marries local couples.
 "I’m extremely jealous because I see their happiness.
 I’m 15 years with my partner and it’s still a dream.
 It’s not fair that in 2018 two adults cannot get married if they love each other and are committed to each other.", he said.

 Spring

 In February 2019, LGBT activist Robert Biedroń launched Spring, a new progressive political party proposing to introduce civil partnerships for opposite-sex and same-sex couples, and the legalisation of same-sex marriage.
 As of August 2019, the party has three MEPs.
+The party is now a member of the New Left coalition, which currently serves in government.